Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Discussion and Conclusion

-We have developed a deep learning framework that learns a sensor-invariant embedding in order to fuse MODIS, VIIRS and S1-SAR satellite data into a task-specific, homogenised time-series.
+We have developed a deep learning framework that learns a joint satellite embedding to fuse MODIS, VIIRS and S1-SAR satellite data into a task-specific, homogenised time-series.
 We have employed the proposed framework for lake ice monitoring, to estimate the freezing state of four Swiss lakes and to determine their ice-on and ice-off dates.

-In our experiments the method has shown good generalisation across different winters and across different lakes.
+In our experiments, the method has shown good generalisation across different winters and different lakes.

-Notably, the data we fuse for our application example not only come from two different imaging modalities, but also differ in resolution by an order of magnitude.
+Notably, the data we fuse for our application example not only come from two different imaging modalities but also differ in resolution by an order of magnitude.
 At least conceptually, the proposed multi-branch architecture is very generic.
 It should be straightforward to extend it to further satellite sensors, by pre-training the corresponding low-level branches and fine-tuning the shared block.

 Although the proposed approach in many cases achieves promising results, there is still room for improvement.
 In particular, we have used only rough, approximate reference annotations for the transition days.
 Better ground truth will likely improve the performance of the regression.
 Moreover, we expect that adding optical satellite images with higher spatial resolution and not too long revisit times could improve the results.
 Given the statistical nature of our approach, it is also likely that a larger and more diverse training set would bring performance gains, but we leave this for future work, as it will require annotations for additional lakes and/or winters.

+In our current setup, the network is trained in stages.
+Training all embedding branches and the regression head end-to-end would be an interesting and conceptually pleasing extension.

-An interesting, but challenging direction may be to fuse in also data from non-satellite sources (webcams, UAVs, etc.).
+For the regression, we compute the \textit{line loss} and the \textit{intra-day coherence loss} between the predictions, i.e., at the decision-level.
+Including coherence/continuity constraints already at the embedding level could potentially further improve the representation and maybe an interesting avenue for future work.
+An intriguing, but challenging direction would be to extend the fusion also to data from non-satellite sources (webcams, UAVs, etc.).

-A caveat of our approach is that the the learnt embedding at this stage is perhaps better described as \emph{equivariant}, in the sense of delivering comparable output for different image sources.
-But it is not truly invariant, as the latent vectors to some degree still appear to cluster according to the different sensors.
+A caveat of our approach is that the learnt embedding at this stage is perhaps better described as \emph{equivariant}, in the sense of delivering comparable output for different image sources.
+But it is not truly invariant, given that the latent vectors to some degree still appear to cluster according to the underlying sensors.